marcioluiz/url-shortener-nextjs-cloudflare-worker/readme.md

 Don't expose your vars in `wrangler.toml`

 ```
-USERNAME = "li2niu" # Change it and don't expose it in this file
+USERNAME = "chooseyours" # Change it and don't expose it in this file
-PASSWORD = "li2niu" # Change it and don't expose it in this file
+PASSWORD = "chooseyours" # Change it and don't expose it in this file
-JWT_SECRET = "li2niu" # Change it and don't expose it in this file
+JWT_SECRET = "chooseyours" # Change it and don't expose it in this file
-DEFAULT_PAGE = "https://blog.li2niu.com" # Change it
+DEFAULT_PAGE = "https://marcioluiz.tec.br" # Change it
 RECORD_CLICKS = true
-FE_ADMIN_DOMAIN = "https://cf-url-admin.li2niu.com" # Replace it with your admin domain, important for cross-origin allowlist
+FE_ADMIN_DOMAIN = "https://shtr.marcioluiz.tec.br" # Replace it with your admin domain, important for cross-origin allowlist

 ```